37 Weeks Pregnant

 Your Baby’s Development

-Your baby is growing at a much slower rate these days.
-Fat deposition is allowing for continued weight gain (about ½ ounce per day) and growth of your baby, but again, it’s not as much as it was during earlier weeks.
+Your baby is growing at a much slower rate these days, about ½ ounce per day.
 Before, his or her skin was very loose and wrinkly.
-These days it’s becoming much smoother.
-This too is due to the fat building under the skin.
-His/her lungs are well developed and breathing movements are more frequent as they get the hang of the inhale/exhale process.
-The amniotic fluid continues to decrease as your baby grows, and he or she weighs approximately 6 ½ to 7 pounds, and is about 19 inches long by now.
+These days it’s becoming much smoother due to the fat building up under the skin.
+His or her lungs are well developed, and breathing movements are more frequent as the baby gets the hang of the inhale/exhale process.
+The amniotic fluid continues to decrease as your baby grows, and he or she weighs approximately 6½ to 7 pounds and is about 19 inches long by now.
 The baby’s hair has been growing rapidly, and depending on genetics he or she could have a full head of hair at this point.

 Pregnancy Week 37 Tips

 Try to relax.
 As you travel through the final weeks of your pregnancy, it’s crucial that you rest as much as possible.
 As always, when you lie down, try to stay on your left side.
 Light exercises can help relieve pain if you have the strength to do so.
 Continue eating small meals, multiple times a day.
 Fruits and vegetables in your diet will help to maintain a healthy balance of nutrients for you and your baby.